easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 <center><a href="./Images/MechanicalVentilator/BreathFlowDiagram.png"><img src="./Images/MechanicalVentilator/BreathFlowDiagram.png" style="width:75%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 2.
-We implemented a phased breath logic in the Pulse mechanical ventilator methodology.
+<i>@figuredef {MechanicalVentilatorLogic} We implemented a phased breath logic in the Pulse mechanical ventilator methodology.
 The bracketed numbers and letters correspond to the enumerations previously listed in the Settings section.
 Blue boxes signify transitions between the two phases that make up one full breath, white diamonds are conditionals, green boxes are the pressure/flow driver updates that occur each time-step, and grey boxes advance the simulation time to the next time-step.
 The ventilator can be stopped at any time-step during simulation.</i>
 </center><br>

 @anchor ventilator-dependencies